zazuko/kopflos/README.md

 ## Create an express application using hydra-box

-With the operation and its implementation declared, it's time to create a simple express `server.js` file.
+With the first operation and its implementation declared, it's time to create a minimal express app in `server.js` file.

 ```js
 const path = require('path')